salesforce-ux/theo/README.md

       "type": "color",

       // Required
-      // Descriibe the category of this property
+      // Describe the category of this property
       // Often used for style guide generation "category": "background",